-By default, our bodies burn glucose (or carbs) for energy, so by opting for a low-to-zero carb diet, what happens is the body will turn to fat for energy instead.
+By default, our bodies burn glucose (or carbs) for energy.
+By opting for a low-to-zero carb diet, like keto, the body will turn to fat for energy instead.

 Ketosis is the natural metabolic process your body undergoes when it’s severely lacking in carbs to burn and results in an elevation of acids called ketones.
 The premise of the keto diet is to reach ketosis and reap its bounty of benefits, the most sought-after being weight loss.

-The ketogenic diet makes use of ketosis to facilitate weight loss.
+Nutritional ketosis is healthy and helps facilitate weight loss.
 In a 2008 study published by the American Journal of Clinical Nutrition found that a four-week ketogenic diet conducted on obese men led to an average of 12 pounds in weight loss.

 In a nutshell, ketosis allows your body to consume fewer calories without feeling the pangs of hunger significantly more than a regular carb diet.